alpha-bytes/zs50-content/lectures/week4.md

 Now that we have our abstract class, let's add an extending class that can actually be constructed.
 We have added `extends SObjectDomain` to the end of the class definition.
 Now AccountDomain is a subclass of SObjectDomain.
 This means a few things:
 1. AccountDomain **must** implement any of the abstract methods defined in SObjectDomain.
-2. AccountDomain **may** utilize constructors defined in SObjectDomain.
+2. Since SObjectDomain declared a constructor (and thus the default constructor is no longer available), AccountDomain **must** utilize it.
 3. AccountDomain **may** utilize any non-abstract methods defined in SObjectDomain.

-With these rules in mind, let's build out our AccountDomain subclass:
+With these rules in mind, let's build out a subclass that we'll name AccountDomain:

 ```java
 public class AccountDomain extends SObjectDomain{